 4 Market Segmentation Approaches to Shape Your Marketing Strategies

 Market segmentation is an approach that allows marketing managers to select target markets for a product and to design the most appropriate marketing mix.
-Results from the marketing segmentation guides marketing department formulate strategic marketing plans.
+Results from the marketing segmentation guide marketing department formulate strategic marketing plans.
 Most successful firms boast of having many customers because they understand the value of segmenting their markets before implementing any marketing plans.

-In other words, whether your business operates in transport, hospitality, fast consumer moving goods, insurance, or education, market segmentation provides a visual picture for you to see your heterogeneous market where customers have varying demands.
+Whether your business operates in transport, hospitality, fast consumer moving goods, insurance, or education, market segmentation provides a visual picture for you to see your heterogeneous market where customers have varying demands.
 Results from market segmentation make it easier to see several smaller homogenous markets.

 This practice helps you understand the different subgroups that make up your target market.
 It is from this that you can then tailor your products and marketing to meet the needs of different segments.
 If you fully understand the market, you will use your corporate resources more effectively.
 You will also make better marketing decisions.